craju06/CBO_LCB/README.md

             - Number of additional samples: 100<br>
             - Number of Monte Carlo runs: 30<br>
         - <t>Notes: <br>
-        (i) To run with default values simply type "0" for all the arguments, or else Provide integer values as per your requirement.<br>
+            - To run with default values simply type "0" for all the arguments, or else Provide integer values as per your requirement.<br>
-        (ii) Number of initial samples should be greater than or equal to ($\geq$) 10.<br>
+            - Number of initial samples should be greater than or equal to ($\geq$) 10.<br>
-        (iii) Number of additional samples must be greater than number of initial samples.<br>
+            - Number of additional samples must be greater than number of initial samples.<br>
-        (iv) Number of Monte Carlo runs is independent of other two parameters.<br>
+            - Number of Monte Carlo runs is independent of other two parameters.<br>

     - Wait to finish all computations (This may take some time according to your arguments) to see the `Plot.jpeg`.